umbraco/UmbracoDocs/new-backoffice/extending/sorting.md

 ### Configuration

-The following example shows a simple setup of the Sorter.
+The following example shows a basic setup of the Sorter.

 <pre class="language-typescript"><code class="lang-typescript">
 type ModelEntryType = {